-God chose ancient Israel to be His special people to preserve the awareness of His law and to make known to the world the good news of the coming Savior.
+God chose ancient Israel the descendant of the righteous and faithful Abraham to be His special people to preserve the awareness of His law and to make known to the world the good news of the coming Savior.
 He wanted them to be wells of salvation to the world.
 What Abraham was in the land of his sojourn, what Joseph was in Egypt, and Daniel in the courts of Babylon, the Hebrew people were to be among the nations.
 They were to preach God’s love to men.

 In His service,